Delaware Corporation Bylaws

 Are Corporate Bylaws Legally Binding?

 Yes.
 Even though your Delaware corporate bylaws are a private internal document, they are still legally enforceable.
 The internal guidelines are drafted to serve as legally binding agreements between the shareholders.
+While the bylaws aren't public, in some instances, (such as legal disputes), a corporation may need to provide a copy of its bylaws.
 If a company were to violate their corporate bylaws, the business may often face consequences.

 A Delaware corporation's bylaws should not be confused with its Articles of Incorporation.
 While corporate bylaws detail a corporation's structure and daily operations, the Articles of Incorporation outline the basics of the corporation -- the name of the company, the name of the Registered Agent and the authorized number of shares the corporation can issue.